Wild Life (Protection) Act, 1972: Penalties (Section 51)

-The Code has been amended several times.

 2002 Amendment

-The 2002 Amendment Act which came into force in January, 2003 have made punishment and penalty for offences under the Act more stringent.
+The 2002 Amendment Act which came into force in January 2003 have made punishment and penalty for offences under the Act more stringent.

 Offence

 For offences relating to wild animals (or their parts and products) included in schedule-I or part II of Schedule- II and those relating to hunting or altering the boundaries of a sanctuary or national park the punishment and penalty have been enhanced, the minimum imprisonment prescribed is three years which may extend to seven years, with a minimum fine of Rs.
 10,000/-.
 For a subsequent offence of this nature, the term of imprisonment shall not be less than three years but may extend to seven years with a minimum fine of Rs.
 25,000.
 Also a new section (51 - A) has been inserted in the Act, making certain conditions applicable while granting bail: